 During the early weeks of spring, the most widely recognized constellation at nightfall is Orion, standing upright in the southwest.
 People who appreciate the outdoors may know this prominent constellation best.
 Here are Orion constellation facts and viewing tips from Almanac astronomer Bob Berman.

-Of the 88 constellations, Orion is distinctive with its famous belt, those three-stars-in-row.
-For us during these first weeks of spring, Orion’s belt floats nicely high in the southwest as soon as darkness falls.
+For us during these first weeks of spring, Orion’s famous 3-star Belt floats nicely high in the southwest as soon as darkness falls.
 What better place to start strolling the universe’s boulevards?
 The three stars float like a navigational buoy in the middle of the sky.

 Can the sky really have a “middle?”
 Yes, because Orion’s belt, that most fashionable article of cosmic clothing, sits smack on the celestial equator—meaning it floats directly over the equator of Earth.